Red Arrow + Vulcan + Lancaster + others Pilot Interview — Bill Ramsey

 Last, bracing the rudder against a crosswind on the ground for longer than a few seconds nearly broke your leg in both aircraft!

 - The Tornado could carry a pair of the controversial airfield attack weapon, the Hunting JP.233, which forced the aircraft to fly fast, low and dead straight over enemy runways.
 This caused proportionally higher casualties amongst the RAF contingent in the Gulf War than the USAF.
 Did you have any experience with the JP.233?
+[Editor’s note: as it turns out, thanks to reader Untings (see comment below), the RAF didn’t apparently lose an aircraft directly from use of the JP.233 during the war–though it remained a difficult weapon to deploy.]

 I was flying the Tornado operationally with No 20 Sqn in Germany at the time JP233 was introduced to service.
 Whilst I never flew with the weapons on the aircraft (thankfully) we trained constantly for JP 233 attacks.
 I think its fair to say that it wasn’t popular with crews as delivering it needed you to fly straight and level for a long time in a very hostile environment.